apePetrus/adventureGame/README.md

 # adventureGame

-a simple ASCII RPG game written in C.
+## A simple ASCII RPG game written in C

-Q: why does this exist?
-A: because I'm studying software development and I want to understand more about low-level programming. also, I really like the concept of text-based adventure games, so the game itself is built from love.

-what do we have yet:
+I am making this as a long-term personal project just to keep myself with some different programming skills out of my current job's stack.
+I don't think that I might end up working with the C language and I am not into game development.
+Therefore, I bet this is gonna be fun.

+## Plans:
-- A movable player
+- A movable player, lol
-- Just that, lol

-future plans:
 - A map where the player moves in
 - Inventory
 - Enemies
-- Randomly generated worlds
+- Randomly generated maps
 - Classes and races
 - Weapons, armour and other items